tempertemper/www.tempertemper.net/src/site/posts/2022-05-09--booleans-in-aria.md

 ## Stricter syntax

 Because ARIA attributes cares about their values, a boolean ARIA attribute doesn't work at all unless it has a value.
 Even `aria-required`, which is only really useful when it's set to `true`, and doesn't have any extra values on top of `true` and `false`, needs to be written out in full.

+---

+<b>Update</b>: for a more in-depth look booleans, the ARIA and HTML specifications, how we can set them with JavaScript, check out [Hidde de Vries's article](https://hidde.blog/boolean-attributes-in-html-and-aria-whats-the-difference/).